 Indiana is home to three National Parks sites: Lincoln Boyhood National Memorial, George Rogers Clark National Historical Park and Indiana Dunes National Park.
-Despite the fact that the three parks are spread out all over the state, we were able to visit them all on our 2019 summer road trip.
+Despite the fact that the three parks are spread out all over the state, we were able to visit them all on our 2019 summer road trip through the Great Lakes.
 These three Indiana National Parks are vastly different and each tells a different story.

 Located about an hour east of Chicago, Indiana Dunes NP is a great example of the struggle between land preservation and modern industrialization in the 1900s.
 Further south, George Rogers Clark NHP memorializes Colonel Clark and his efforts during the Revolutionary War in the 1770s.
 Finally, the Lincoln Boyhood NM preserves the rugged wilderness where Abraham Lincoln lived as a boy in the early 1800s.